purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/activation-functions.md

 After computing each $1 \times C$ vector of $dLdZ^{(i)}$, these vectors are vertically stacked to form the final $N \times C$ matrix of $dLdZ$, which is then returned.

-Specifically, The Jacobian matrix is the derivative, not the input.
 Specifically, the Jacobian matrix of a vector-valued function represents the collection of all first-order partial derivatives of the function's outputs with respect to its inputs.
 Each element in the Jacobian matrix is a partial derivative of one of the function's output components with respect to one of its input components.

 In the context of a vector-valued function $\mathbf{f}(\mathbf{x})$ where $\mathbf{x}$ is the input vector and $\mathbf{f}(\mathbf{x})$ is the output vector, the Jacobian matrix $J$ is defined as: